sporniket/javabeans/README.md

 * replicate annotations (springframework, ...) if possible, or provide a set of annotations to generate annotations on the generated code (classes and fields) (supported by the reverse-engineering doclet).

+### What's new in v17.09.02

+Issues fixed :

+* #25 : Class to process are not filtered against PojoSuffix

 ### What's new in v17.09.01

 Technical matters :